-Mid Term Review: A comprehensive academic review of each pupil is conducted and shared with parents and pupils towards the middle of each academic term.
+Mid Term Review: A comprehensive academic review of each pupil is conducted and shared with parents and pupils towards the middle of the term in Term 1 and Term 2.

-The review includes feedback on students CAT4 performance, PASS data and performance in ASSET benchmarking tests.
+The review includes feedback on student's CAT4 performance, PASS data and performance in ASSET benchmarking tests in Term 1.